Endodontist Huntsville AL

 Huntsville dentist, Dr. David King, is gentle and provides comfortable root canal treatment that will eliminate both your pain and your infection while also preserving your natural tooth.

-Call us at (256) 880-1884 if you are experiencing dental pain or if you have questions about your root canal procedure.
+Call us at (256) 880-1884 if you are experiencing dental pain or a toothache, or if you have questions about your root canal procedure.

 - What is a root canal?